 Cambridge is renowned for a culture and education that fosters and encourages innovation and leadership among the next generation of world leaders delivered by internationally recognised scholars.
 Social, political and cultural transformations are brought about at Cambridge not just by brilliant individuals but as a result of interaction and collaboration across our faculties, institutions, disciplines and borders.

 Thus, to achieve change which is transformational and lasting, a thorough engagement with Japan and East Asia is necessary, along with an in-depth study of their languages, history and traditions.
 What makes Japanese Studies at Cambridge unique in the UK is exactly this emphasis on intensive linguistic, historical and cultural study within a regional context.

 Japan and the World Graduate Scholarships

 To mark the launch of our new Japanese Studies MPhil programme, the Japanese Studies subject group is delighted to announce the provision of a new set of Japan and the World graduate scholarships.
-The awards are intended for promising, qualified students applying for the master’s programme (both the Advanced Studies MPhil and the Research MPhil) and are open to UK, European and international students.
+The awards are intended for promising, qualified students applying for the master’s programme and are open to UK, European and international students.
 Funding is intended to cover fees and potentially also maintenance and living costs, and will be awarded based on merit.